America's Best Dance Crew season 6: Episode 8: Kanye West Challenge

 The episode began with the three remaining crews performing a group number to "All of the Lights" featuring Rihanna.
 Season 5 winner Poreotix delivered the challenges to the crews.
 After the mid-show elimination, the final two crews performed their prepared routines to make their one last plea for votes.

-Challenge #1: Kanye West Challenge
+Challenge #1

 The crews had to demonstrate their versatility by creating a routine that incorporated three different styles of dance.
 All crews were given the same styles and songs.